AdamB64/Project/readme.md

 3. Configure environment varibales:

-Create a .env file in the root directory and add:
+Create a .env file in the root directory and add but also change MONGO_URL, JWT_SECRET and secret:
 ```env
 MONGO_URL="mongo url"
 JWT_SECRET="random string of characters"